Resource Saving via Ensemble Techniques for Quantum Neural Networks

 \paragraph{Contributions} Our contributions are the following:

-\begin{itemize} \item We evaluate various ensemble schemes that incorporate bagging and boosting techniques into quantum neural networks, and quantify the benefits in terms of resource savings, including the number of qubits, gates, and training samples required for these approaches. \item We apply our approach to the IBM Lagos superconductor-based quantum processing unit to investigate the potential advantages of bagging techniques in mitigating the effects of noise during the execution of quantum circuits on NISQ devices. \item We conduct a layer-wise analysis of quantum neural network performance in the ensemble setting with a view to determining the implicit trade-off between ensemble advantage and layer-wise depth. \end{itemize}
+\begin{itemize} \item We evaluate various ensemble schemes that incorporate bagging and boosting techniques into quantum neural networks, and quantify the benefits in terms of resource savings, including the number of qubits, gates, and training samples required for these approaches. \item We apply our approach both to a simulated noisy environment and to the IBM Lagos superconductor-based quantum processing unit to investigate the potential advantages of bagging techniques in mitigating the effects of noise during the execution of quantum circuits on NISQ devices. \item We conduct a layer-wise analysis of quantum neural network performance in the ensemble setting with a view to determining the implicit trade-off between ensemble advantage and layer-wise depth. \end{itemize}